How Much Do Virtual Receptionists Cost? Four Factors To Consider And Why They’re Worth The Investment

 Apr 12, 2022 | Blog

-At this point, you may already have an idea of what virtual receptionists can bring to the table.
-Just as perplexing, however, is the question “How much is a virtual receptionist?”
-Since they work in a more complex setup than what in-house receptionists use, it can be easy to think that having virtual receptionists can cost a premium.
+You may already know what virtual receptionists can bring to the table.
+Just as perplexing, however, is the question, “How much is a virtual receptionist?”
+Since operating a remote front desk involves specific equipment, it can be easy to think that having virtual receptionists can cost a premium.

-While virtual receptionists carry a unique set of expenses, these costs are worth it in the long run.
+While virtual receptionists carry unique expenses, they are worth it in the long run in growing your business.
 To help guide your decision-making, here are some items to consider:

 Glassdoor reports that the average hourly wage of virtual receptionists is $23.82, or about $49,500 annually.
 This is close to the average hourly wage of in-house receptionists, which is $25.55, or about $49,000 annually.
 The wage similarities are to be expected, as virtual receptionists are functionally equivalent to in-house receptionists in nearly every regard.

-Both in-house receptionists and virtual receptionists enjoy 401(k) and receive other benefits like insurance and paid time off, depending on the company and the work agreement.
+Both in-house and virtual receptionists enjoy 401(k) and receive other benefits like insurance and paid time off, depending on the company and the work agreement.
 The main difference is that in-house receptionists also receive benefits like free parking and commuter assistance, which virtual receptionists cannot use.
-However, these are negligible to virtual receptionists compared to the benefit of working remotely.
+However, these are negligible to virtual receptionists compared to the benefit of remote work.

-Wages and benefits take up only the predictable fraction of your expenses with in-house receptionists.
-A considerable part of your costs also includes variable expenses that depend on situations like sudden absences or receptionist turnover.
+Wages and benefits take up only a predictable fraction of your expenses with in-house receptionists.
+A considerable part of your costs also includes variable expenses that depend on sudden absences or receptionist turnover.

 Here are some situations involving in-house receptionists that can lead to additional costs to your business: